Armani rails against baring trends by fellow designers

 His recipe is simple: black works for everyone. ‘’It helps women to acquire allure,’’ he explained.
 Great legs can carry short skirts.
 Not so great legs, ‘’a longer skirt with a little movement helps.’’
 Leggings are to be avoided for anyone with ‘’a slightly accentuated behind.’’

-The pearls of wisdom might seem like common sense to people who aren't in the throes of runway trends.
-But Armani knows their power,
+These pearls of wisdom might seem like common sense to people who aren't in the throes of runway trends.
+But Armani knows their power.

 ‘’I want to give full freedom to women,’’ Armani said. ‘’If they have some common sense, and they do, they know how to manage these possibilities.’’